Opportunity International Australia is committed to protecting your privacy.

 How we use and disclose personal information

 We will use your personal information in connection with our business activities and will always treat your personal information as confidential.
-This may be to process donations, to send receipts, newsletters or updates about our programs, to conduct marketing and fundraising activities or to invite you to Opportunity functions.
-We believe it is important for you to understand how your support is making a difference to the mothers, families and communities we serve.
+This may be to process donations, to send receipts, surveys, newsletters or updates about our programs, to conduct marketing and fundraising activities or to invite you to Opportunity functions.
+We believe it is important for you to understand how your support is making a difference to the families and communities we serve.
 We may also send you requests for donations.

 From time to time we may disclose your personal information (where relevant) to: